 Ready?
 Let’s talk about how you can tell if it’s time for an IT security assessment.

 If there’s one thing we can all agree on, it’s that business IT is complicated.
 Here’s why: It’s extremely affordable to download a bunch of digital services, it’s expensive to buy new computers, and every piece of technology that connects to your network (phones, laptops, Fitbits, tea kettles…) requires constant security updates.
 All that, and we haven’t even mentioned software upgrades and licensing, or the fact that it’s hard to get rid of obsolete tech.

-Considering all this complexity, it’s probably safe to guess that you don’t know if you have the latest version of every app on your phone, you’re not sure if you’ve installed every update for your computer software, you can’t remember the last time you updated your website [link to Phishing Kit blog], and you certainly don’t know about all the apps, software updates, and cybersecurity habits of your employees.
+Considering all this complexity, it’s probably safe to guess that you don’t know if you have the latest version of every app on your phone, you’re not sure if you’ve installed every update for your computer software, you can’t remember the last time you updated your website, and you certainly don’t know about all the apps, software updates, and cybersecurity habits of your employees.

 Here’s an important question: Do you know if your internet router firmware is up to date?
 Do you know the last time you rebooted it?
 You should.

 An IT security assessment helps you identify your network vulnerabilities and threats to your cybersecurity because it looks for things like missing patches, inadequate antivirus, outdated operating software, inactive devices or users, troublesome password policies, unsecured ports, and a range of other network security issues.